jeeberhardt/mobius/README.md

 from mobius import convert_FASTA_to_HELM
 ```

 Simple linear peptide emulator/oracle for MHC class I A*0201.
+The Position Specific Scoring Matrices
+(PSSM) can be downloaded from the [IEDB](http://tools.iedb.org/mhci/download/) database (see `Scoring
+matrices of SMM and SMMPMBEC` section).
 WARNING: This is for benchmarking purpose only.
-This step should be an actual lab experiment.
+This step should be an
+actual lab experiment.
 ```python
 pssm_files = ['data/mhc/IEDB_MHC_I-2.9_matx_smm_smmpmbec/smmpmbec_matrix/HLA-A-02:01-8.txt',
               'data/mhc/IEDB_MHC_I-2.9_matx_smm_smmpmbec/smmpmbec_matrix/HLA-A-02:01-9.txt',